 This reminds me of President Trump’s recent assertion, “Nobody knew healthcare could be so complicated.”
 Actually, everyone knew, Trumpty Dumpty.
 Everyone.
 His lack of understanding of the complexity of the systems into which he is entering and attempting to lead, and his insistence that he has simple solutions to these problems, shows what a simple-minded man he is.

 When you apply retrospective coherence to storytelling, of course the paths of our lives make a lot more sense in hindsight.
 Annette Simmons in her 2009 book The Story Factor: Inspiration, Influence, and Persuasion through the Art of Storytelling talks a lot about retrospective coherence and its use and application in storytelling.
-I particularly enjoyed the section where she goes into Steve Jobs’ 2005 commencement address to Stanford grads where he told three stories from his life and how seemingly inconsequential decisions, even by his parents, led to where he was today.
+I particularly enjoyed the section where she goes into Steve Jobs’ now very famous 2005 commencement address to Stanford grads where he told three stories from his life and how seemingly inconsequential decisions, even by his parents, led to where he was today.
 At the conclusion of that section, Ms. Simmons says,

 Rewards come to those who risk, in life and in storytelling.
 The willingness to follow strong intuitions/emotions and to trust that the dots will somehow all connect in the end helps you find powerful stories…A lack of faith causes people to lean too hard on definitions, criteria…or outcomes.
 Practice trusting retrospective coherence curbs the urge to cling to limiting recipes of false clarity.